 SEO For Plumbers

 When it comes to getting business for your plumbing company, the competition is very aggressive in the city of Toronto.
 Every new customer in this competitive market has always been hard to come by.
 Plumbers in 2020 have been shifting their focus to organic search engine optimization and the results have been plentiful.
 Positioning your plumbing company for the best possible results is an arduous, but fruitful task.
 By optimizing your website with a few other tips and tricks, it can catapult your plumbing company to new heights!

-Step 1: Planning your website
+Step 1: Planning Your Website

-Keyword research is a major part to gaining more leads and success online through your website.
+Keyword research is a major part of gaining more leads and success online through your website.
 To get started we recommend the Google Keyword Planner or Ubbersuggest.
 This extensive tool will serve as a great starting point to finding out what keywords are being searched in your industry.
 Scores of data, such as search volumes and geographical data, can be found when utilizing this tool.
 The Google Keyword planner allows you to understand what people are searching for when trying to get plumbing services in their local area.

-As a starting point, it might seem daunting but things to understand are that the higher the search volume is for a particular keyword or phrases, the harder it is to obtain a high ranking for them.
+As a starting point, it might seem daunting but things to understand are that the higher the search volume is for a particular keyword or phrase, the harder it is to obtain a high ranking for them.
 Over time, with patience and perseverance, you can obtain a higher ranking when it comes to the more difficult ranking key phrases.

 Initially instituted as a way to gauge pricing on Pay Per Click words, the Keyword planner is a great way to see what keywords carry more clout than others.
 If the paid route is something you’d want to explore, you can see the value in each keyword or phrase and properly budget for it moving forward.

 In the plumbing industry, a starting point usually starts with “plumber near me” or “plumber in [city name]”.
-People looking for plumbing services usually are locally based and will begin their search for plumber in their locale.
+People looking for plumbing services usually are locally based and will begin their search for a plumber in their locale.
 Google is geo-located based as well and will generate the users location and determine which area they are in when searching.
 For instance, if a user is in Toronto and they search for “plumber” – all local, Toronto plumbers will show on the results page for that user.

 When searching for keywords, another angle that users tend to search for is for research.
-Using Google in our everyday lives have become the norm and simply asking Google questions to everyday issues have garnered many results.
-Generally users will search in question form for self-help and how-to tutorials or tips.
+Using Google in our everyday lives has become the norm and simply asking Google questions to everyday issues has garnered many results.
+Generally, users will search in question form for self-help and how-to tutorials or tips.
 We recommend utilizing those results into website blog posts where you can write the question out and answer it on an informative post for all to see.
 Google was intended to give information to any layman or user and the more we contribute to the greater online world, the more you will be rewarded online!

-Step 2: Planning website hierarchy
+Step 2: Planning Website Hierarchy

 As you start the planning of building of your website, our recommendation is to optimize it in a way that best describes your plumbing company.
 For instance, if you’re plumbing company is centralized to a city or locale, you can have that as your home page’s focus (i.e. [City] Plumbers).
 Other plumbing companies can incorporate a certain niche that only they do or are focused on, such as residential plumbing work or snaking toilets or the like.